BA in Mathematics

 The mathematics major prepares students to be quantitative experts in a variety of fields: secondary or university teaching, mathematical research (for business, government, or the academy), cryptography, finance and economics, statistics and data analysis, or operations research and management consulting.
 Mathematics is also an excellent major for quantitatively minded students who want to go into business (see the finance minor), medicine (see the premedical program) or law (see the prelaw minor).
 Math majors have some of the highest rates of acceptance to graduate schools in all three of these fields.

-APU mathematics graduates have gone on to prestigious graduate schools, accepted choice offers to teach at various secondary schools, been selected for Teach for America and Math for America, and moved into attractive industry positions.
+APU mathematics graduates have advanced to prestigious graduate schools, have accepted choice offers to teach at secondary schools, have been selected for Teach for America and Math for America, and have moved into attractive industry positions.

 |MATH 165||Calculus I||3|

 |MATH 166||Calculus II||3|

 |MATH 250||Data Analysis F||3|

 |MATH 268||Multivariable Calculus||3|